Home » The Blog » Addressing Job Inquiries: Dear Sir/Madam?

 The Right Way to Approach New Contacts

-I can emphatically state that I take offers or requests from folks who email in that manner much more seriously.
+I take offers or requests from folks who email in that manner much more seriously.
 More so than the mass form spammers who just want to copy and paste into a form and hit send.

-Applying for a Job is the Opportunity
+Applying for a Job is an Opportunity

 How badly do you want that position or to work for that company?
-Certainly it is worth the effort.
+How serious are you about being perceived as THE candidate?

-How serious are you about being taken seriously?
 It’s all about the actions one is willing to make — or not.
+Indeed, it is worth the effort.

 Addressing is an Important Detail